AnCon Online 2020 FAQS

 This is my first time at AnCon.
 I don't have a particular question, but I'm feeling a bit anxious...

 We hear you!
 We have made big efforts to make your AnCon experience non-terrifying - in fact, we think you'll have such an amazing time that you'll be eager to return again next year!
-Each morning, you will spend time with the people who are in your faculty (those who study the same stuff as you).
-This is a much smaller group, which means that you will know people, and feel known by people, very early on in the conference.
-There will be ample opportunities to form friendships across the week.
-Free time will include both structured and non-structured activities, so there's something for everyone.
-Oh and there's a $20 discount if you're in first year!
+We understand that this may feel particularly daunting given that we will not be able to meet in person.
+Despite this, each morning, you will spend time with the people who are in your faculty (those who study the same stuff as you) where you will come to know people, and feel known by people.
+There will be ample opportunities to form friendships across the conference.
+Free time will include some activities if you want to meet people outside your faculty group, so there's something for everyone.
+Oh, and there's a $10 discount if you're in first year!